Casiotone MT-70 sinewave keyboard with key lighting, barcode reader & analogue rhythm

 notes:

-On the MT-70 only flute and organ presets sound fairly realistic, and even these resembles rather undistorted Hammond organ timbres.
+On MT-70 only flute and organ presets sound fairly realistic, and even these resembles rather undistorted Hammond organ timbres.
 The "piano" consists of something like a plain sine wave with decay envelope, thus it features the likely dullest bass range ever heard on a so-called piano; possibly it should imitate an e-piano, but it resembles rather a dull Hammond organ bass with envelope, thus it is no wonder that after power- on the MT-70 selects the "pipe organ" as default sound instead.
 The "tibia" and "full tibias" are also organ (pipe?) timbres.
 The "celesta" resembles a music box, and its bass range rather a steel drum.
 Both "jazz organ" sounds are the same dull Hammond timbres, while the 2nd one begins with a more percussive key click.
 Also the "wood wind" sound resembles a Hammond timbre with a dull percussive click.
 The "chorus" is also just a plain pipe organ timbre, which perhaps may resemble a "vox humana" pipe organ rank, but has only very vague similarity with a human chorus.
 Otherwise the "synth brass" on the same button indeed sounds quite much like a synthesized human "wah" voice (although particularly the bass range is extremely hollow and resonant).
 The "wah brass" instead is no human voice nor anything brass- like, but yet another Hammond organ timbre; unfortunately it starts with a dull percussive click that sounds wrong particularly during polyphonic play.
 Likely Casio confused some sound names here when they designed the front panel.
 The "cosmic flute" is an electronic organ tone that starts with a percussive click (like a xylophone) and crossfades from a high to a medium octave sine wave.
 The "funky" sound resembles very much a steel drum and consists of a medium octave note rapidly followed by a high octave note with each a decay envelope.
 (You get almost the same sound by selecting the "piano" and then playing a 1 octave higher note rapidly followed by a 2 octave higher one.
 Interesting is that this sound has (by my knowledge) absolutely no relation to funk music, and that on other (later?) (e.g. CT-410V or MT-60) Casio keyboards instead different sounds with the names "funny" and "funny fuzz" were released, those all may have been the result of a successles attempts to program a "funky" e-bass sound, although none of these sounds like one.
 The "banjo" sounds rather hollow and resonant; the "xylophone" is a much duller version of it and sounds unnatural.
 The "vibraphone" is otherwise one of the more realistic timbres.
 The "synth bells" plays within 0.5s 3 notes (octave 0, octave +2, octave +1) on a sine wave timbre with decay envelope, thus it resembles a short arpeggio fragment.
 The "chime" is a brightly clanging metallic sound; high notes resemble a triangle, but the bass range sounds rather like telephone touch tones.
 This sound consists of 2 partial tones with 5 notes distance those have the same percussive decay envelope, and like "synth bells" it is great for new age music.
 When sustain is switched off, all sounds stop almost immediately after releasing the key, and the sound presets itself also contain neither vibrato nor tremolo.

 The accompaniment is similar flexible playable like the Testron one, and thus also accepts any disharmonic note combinations and not just those few ones that establishment has defined as "chords".
 But unlike later Casio keyboards (e.g. CT-410V or MT-60), the MT-70 features only a single fixed timbre (an organ tone with some sustain) for chords and accompaniment, thus also when played without rhythm, the rhythm switch can not be used here to select the chord section timbre.
-The arpeggio of the MT-70 behaves quite unusual, because when in fingered chord mode only one key is pressed in the chord section, the instrument plays the arpeggio track not continuously like other keyboards do, but fades it in and out and thus chops the chinking arpeggio note stream into separate bursts of notes (like if someone would slowly turn an imaginary arpeggio volume knob up and down again, synchronized with the rhythm bar speed).
-Only when more than 1 key is held down, the arpeggio plays continuously; the only other keyboard I know with this behaviour is my Casiotone 1000p, on which the arpeggio pattern can be even programmed by hand.
+The arpeggio of the MT-70 behaves quite unusual, because when in fingered chord mode only one key is pressed in the chord section, the instrument plays the arpeggio pattern not continuously like other keyboards, but fades it in and out and thus chops the chinking arpeggio note stream into separate bursts of notes (like if someone would slowly turn an imaginary arpeggio volume knob up and down again, synchronized with the rhythm bar speed).
+Only when more than 1 key is held down, the arpeggio plays continuously.
+The only other keyboard I know with this behaviour is my Casiotone 1000P, on which the arpeggio pattern can be even programmed by hand.
 With the MT-70 I also miss independent volume control knobs for the individual accompaniment voices.

 My MT-70 came with a musical lesson book containing a stack of barcode score sheets for these 14 songs.
 In the ancient home computer magazine "Your Spectrum" (Issue 4, June 1984) was an article about connecting a Sinclair ZX Spectrum home computer with the barcode reader input of a Casio VL-5.
 This article contains a BASIC program and many technical details about the data format of the Casio barcode song books, and it says that the same program works also with the MT-70.
 The article can be found here.